woct0rdho/triton-windows/README.md

 ## Why?

 * Free software should run on non-free platforms, as per Richard Stallman
-* This is the basis for torchao, which crucially changes some large models from "can't run" to "can run" on consumer GPUs, and that's easier than supporting them in other quantization frameworks, or letting the consumers to use Linux or even WSL
+* This is the basis for torchao, which crucially changes some large models from "can't run" to "can run" on consumer GPUs.
+That's easier than supporting them in other quantization frameworks, or letting the consumers use Linux or WSL
 * Catgirl matters

 ## Progress

 * Forked from the `release/3.0.x` branch of the official repo
-* Built the package locally when the paths of Python, MSVC, Windows SDK, and CUDA are manually set
-* `triton.jit` works when the paths are manually set in `python/triton/runtime/build.py`
-* `torch.compile` works
+* `triton.jit` and `torch.compile` just work
-* When I run Flux or CogVideoX in ComfyUI on Windows, it's almost as fast as on WSL on the same machine (although the memory usage is hard to profile in WSL)
+* When I run Flux or CogVideoX in ComfyUI on Windows, it's almost as fast as on WSL on the same machine
+* Most tests passed, except some overflows because on Windows the C long has only 4 bytes
 * Only MSVC is supported, from my experience it's much more stable than GCC and Clang when working with CUDA on Windows
 * Only CUDA is supported, help wanted to support AMD
-* Most tests passed, except some overflows because on Windows the C long has only 4 bytes
-* TODO: Auto find the paths in `python/triton/runtime/build.py`
-* TODO: Build wheels using cibuildwheel
+* TODO: Set up CI

+## Install from wheel

+The wheels are built against CUDA 12.5, and they should work with other CUDA 12.x.

+MSVC and Windows SDK are required, because Triton compiles Python functions on your machine.
+You can install them in Visual Studio, or just Visual Studio Build Tools.

+Then you need to add the path containing `cl.exe`, such as `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.41.34120\bin\Hostx64\x64`, to your `PATH`.
+If you type `cl` in PowerShell and it shows `Microsoft (R) C/C++ Optimizing Compiler ...`, then you're doing right.

+Now you can download the wheel from [releases](https://github.com/woct0rdho/triton/releases).

-## Build locally
+## Build from source

+**(This is for developers)**

-Set the binary, include, and library paths of Python, MSVC, Windows SDK, and CUDA in PowerShell (help wanted to auto find these in CMake):
+Set the binary, include, and library paths of Python, MSVC, Windows SDK, and CUDA in PowerShell (help wanted to automatically find these in CMake):
 ```pwsh
 $Env:Path =
 "C:\Windows\System32;" +